Rudisaa/odin-recipes/README.md

 # odin-recipes
 Simple website made with HTML
-skills I need to use are linking, adding images, and using tags
+skills I need to use are linking, adding images, and use of list unordered and ordered